svirins-zz/svirins/README.md

 #### Hi there👋
 ---
-I'm Dzmitry, software engineer from Minsk, Belarus
+I'm Dzmitry, software engineer from Minsk, Belarus.
 I specialize in creating web apps using JAM Stack coupled with headless CMS.

 #### I specialize in working with::